thruthesky/easy_packages/easychat/README.md

 - `openChatOrder`: Ordering open chat.
 It only exists if it's a open gruop chat.
 It will also have `groupChatOrder`.

+### Chat setting

+- Each user can have indivisual settings.
+  - Settings can be divided into two groups;
+    - `chat globlal settings`: This setting is applied to the whole chat feature.
+It may have a count of chat rooms, invitations,

 ### Invited Users